 port using the subscribe

-All the ports defined in our Elm app can be accessed through app.ports
+All ports defined in our Elm app can be accessed through app.ports

 .
-Finally, we’re ready to test.
-Open the Ports/index.html
+We’re now ready to test.
+Open index.html

-file in a browser.
-After that open the browser console.
-Now if you click the Send Data to JavaScript button, you should see Data from Elm: Hello JavaScript!
+in a browser and go to the browser console.
+Now click the Send Data to JavaScript button and you should see Data from Elm: Hello JavaScript!

 in the console.